-I have my PhD in Communication, Rhetoric, and Digital Media from NC State, where I also teach writing and provide faculty support in the department of English.
-As a teacher and an avid traveler, I’ve come to appreciate the power a place can have on our learning, work, and social interactions.
+As a writing instructor for over 15 years in higher education and an avid traveler, I’ve come to appreciate the power a place can have on our learning, work, and social interactions.
 I draw on the fields of communication, education, rhetoric, and cultural and humanistic geography to shed light on how we experience places based on our backgrounds, abilities, culture, gender identification, ethnicity, and learning styles.

 As a learning space researcher, I use ethnographic methods to explore how spaces impact teaching, learning, communication, and community building.
 Ethnography allows me to listen as people describe their experience in places and spaces – whether it’s a library, museum, or city park – in order to identify how those areas impact their well being, happiness, and sense of belonging.
 I help organizations develop methods and conduct assessments of their spaces to make them more inclusive, engaging, and productive.